ryankarlos/ryankarlos.github.io/_posts/2017-08-18-house-prices-regression.md

 The distribution is now centred and more normally distributed and less skewed.

-Similarly we can do the same for the other histograms for `TotalBsmtSF`
+Similarly we can do the same for the other histograms for `TotalBsmtSF`.

 <img src="screenshots/house-prices/histogram/logbasementsize.png">